aditya123473892/wagtail/Managing-Wagtail-translations.md

     cd wagtail/wagtailfoo
     django-admin makemessages --locale=en --extension=html,txt,py,js

+NOTE: `django-admin` is run from the app's root, NOT the 'locale' folder.

 (Specifying js in `--extension` ensures that translations in our JS templates, e.g. /wagtail/wagtailimages/templates/wagtailimages/chooser/chooser.js, are picked up.
 If in future we eliminate these JS templates, it should be fine to leave the `--extension` switch out here.)

 Then, from the root of the Wagtail codebase: